jvalcher/termfu/README.md

 Unique, three-character, case-sensitive plugin codes are each associated with a specific debugger action or window.
 The codes are bound to user-defined keys.
 The keys are then used to create custom ASCII-art layouts.
 <br>

-Run the program from the same directory as the configuration file.
+Run the program in the same directory as the configuration file `.termvu`
 <br>

-`./.termvu`
+Breakpoints and watchpoints are persisted in `.termvu_data`.
 <br><br>

 ### Plugins
 <br>